johnbe4/getSeoSitemap/README.md

 The script requires PHP 5.4 and MySQL 5.5.<br>

-This script creates a full sitemap.xml plus a full sitemap.xml.gz.<br>
+This script creates a full sitemap.xml.gz.<br>
 It includes change frequency, last modification date and priority all setted following your own rules.<br>
 Change frequency will be automatically selected between daily, weekly, monthly and yearly.<br>
 URLs with http response code different from 200 or with size = 0 will not be included into sitemap.<br>